elastest/elastest-data-manager/README.md

 =================

 The EDM is responsible for installing, managing and uninstalling the different persistent services available for the whole ElasTest platform.

-The persistent services under the responsibility of EDM are the following ones:
+The persistent services under the responsibility of EDM are the following:

 - Relational database (MySQL)
 - Persistance control service (API-including Alluxio, S3 & HDFS compatible)
 - ElasticSearch (for both logs and metrics)
 - API for exporting and importing data

-### Building the Docker images locally

-**Hadoop**

-    # From main project folder
-    cd hadoop
-    docker build -t elastest/hadoop:2.8.0 .

-To verify type:

-    docker images

-and check that the image with tag **elastest/hadoop:2.8.0** is listed.

-**Alluxio**

-    # From main project folder
-    cd alluxio
-    docker build -t elastest/alluxio:1.5.0 .

-To verify type:

-    docker images

-and check that the image with tag **elastest/alluxio:1.5.0** is listed.

 ## Start this component using docker-compose
 Note: your terminal need to be in the folder where the docker-compose.yml is located.